RaeannTaiYuXuan/FEDASSG2/README.md

 Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.
 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

+4. RestDB :
+Try by using console.log and putting different input.
+Try to submit by leaving the input field blank and verify with a alert.
+Try to put an invalid password and verify with a alert of invalid password

 **DIFFERENT BROWSWER AND SCREEN SIZE**